 More than 100 employers reportedly use technology from a firm called HireVue during the interview process to “analyze their facial movements, word choice and speaking voice before ranking them against other applicants based on an automatically generated ‘employability’ score.”

-There’s a broad range in terms of the type of data your boss might be gathering from you including GPS location, biometric identifiers, internet browsing or keystroke data, health and wellness data, audio or video surveillance, productivity data, customer reviews, social media activity, and more.
+There’s a broad range in terms of the type of data your boss might be gathering from you including GPS location, biometric identifiers, sentiment/mood/stress levels, internet browsing or keystroke data, health and wellness data, audio or video surveillance, productivity data, customer reviews, social media activity, and more.